frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/stock-inventory/purchase-receipt.md

 Purchase Receipts are made when you accept material from your Supplier usually against a Purchase Order.

-You can also accept Purchase Receipts directly (you must set Purchase Order Required as “No” in Global Defaults).
+You can also accept Purchase Receipts directly ( Set Purchase Order Required as “No” in Global Defaults).

 You can make a Purchase Receipt directly from: